AndyWoodOxford/visual-disk-database/README.md

 # visual-disk-database
-A `mySQL` database that describes my DVD and BluRay collection.
+A MySQL database that describes my DVD and BluRay collection.

 ## Setting up the Database